 This website uses cookies to help improve your user experience

-While publishers keep looking for sustainable monetization, and privacy regulations tighten control over client-side tracking, server-side ad insertion (SSAI) has evolved from an ad blocker workaround to a strategic technology at the core of modern video ad delivery.
+While publishers keep looking for sustainable monetization and privacy regulations tighten control over client-side tracking, server-side ad insertion (SSAI) has evolved from an ad blocker workaround into a standard approach to video ad delivery.

 The SSAI (also known as server-side ad stitching) approach gives publishers a way to circumvent ad blockers by hard mixing ad media chunks with VoD content right on the server.